Science and technology in Turkey: Ottoman Empire

-Ottoman Empire

 Advancement of madrasah

 The madrasah education institution, which first originated during the Seljuk period, reached its highest point during the Ottoman reign.

 Education of Ottoman Women in Medicine

 Harems were places within a Sultan's palace where his wives, daughters, and female slaves were expected to stay.
 However, accounts of teaching young girls and boys here have been recorded.
 Most education of women in the Ottoman Empire was focused on teaching the women to be good house wives and social etiquette.
 Although the formal education of women was not popular, female physicians and surgeons were still accounted for.
 Female physicians were given an informal education instead of a formal one.
 However, the first properly trained female Turkish physician was Safiye Ali.
 Ali studied medicine in Germany and opened her own practice in Istanbul in 1922, 1 year before the fall of the Ottoman Empire.

 Technical education

 Istanbul Technical University has a history that began in 1773.
 It was founded by Sultan Mustafa III as the Imperial Naval Engineers' School (original name: Mühendishane-i Bahr-i Humayun), and it was originally dedicated to the training of ship builders and cartographers.
 In 1795 the scope of the school was broadened to train technical military staff to modernize the Ottoman army to match the European standards.
 In 1845 the engineering department of the school was further developed with the addition of a program devoted to the training of architects.
 The scope and name of the school were extended and changed again in 1883 and in 1909 the school became a public engineering school which was aimed at training civil engineers who could create new infrastructure to develop the empire.